allenai/WildBench/README.md

 > [!NOTE]
-> We are working on making a more convenient way to run the following bash commands.
-Here we show all deatiled steps to make things more transparent.
-If you'd like to have your model results verified and published on our leaderboard, please create an issue telling us and we'll do the inference and evaluation for you.
+> If you'd like to have your model results verified and published on our leaderboard, please create an issue telling us and we'll do the inference and evaluation for you.

 ### Metrics